NRW-DP/job4j_design/README.md

-# Job4j. Уровень "Junior"
+# Job4j.
+"Junior"
-Проект содержит решения блока "Junior" курса Job4j.
+The project contains solutions to the Junior block of the Job4j course.
-В этом проекте рассмотрены:
+ This project considers:
 - Collection Pro
 - Object-oriented design
 - Garbage Collector